Maybe we can thank Billie Eilish or Lady Gaga’s 2019 Oscars look for blue hair trending upwards. But any way you slice it, you can count us in.

 A Neon Mane

 There’s something striking about seeing neon hair colors that you (obviously) wouldn't see in the wild.
-Maybe that's why we’re in love with this luminous green-and-blue bob.
-(Either way, the pink earrings are the perfect finishing touch, no?)
+Maybe that's why we’re in love with this luminous green-and-blue look.
+(Either way, the pink earrings are the perfect finishing touch, no?).
 Remember that with such a saturated style, you'll need to get touch-ups more frequently (every two months or so, at least).

 Need a hairstyle for festival season?
 You’re in luck—the perfect denim shade meets its match with a pastel, seafoam green ombré.
 Top it off with topknots, of course!